Elizabeth line performance

 Complaints and compensation

-All complaints, commendations and compensation requests received by customers are managed by our contact centre.
+The TfL contact centre manage all complaints, commendations and compensation requests received by customers.
 Having fully investigated any complaints, we aim to respond to a customer within 10 working days with a full explanation.

 Our top 5 complaint categories were: